Rhythm Pharmaceuticals Inc. (RYTM) stock is nearly perfect except the valuation - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
-A recent insider transaction in this stock occurred on Feb 14 when Mazabraud Yann sold 1,177 shares for $27.03 per share.
-The transaction valued at 31,814 led to the insider holds 3,827 shares of the business.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+A recent insider transaction in this stock occurred on Mar 29 when Roberts William T. sold 912 shares for $17.50 per share.
+The transaction valued at 15,960 led to the insider holds 7,872 shares of the business.

-Smith Hunter C sold 702 shares of RYTM for $18,863 on Feb 14.
-The Chief Financial Officer now owns 59,406 shares after completing the transaction at $26.87 per share.
-On Feb 14, another insider, Chien Jennifer, who serves as the EVP, Head of North America of the company, sold 635 shares for $26.87 each.
-As a result, the insider received 17,062 and left with 4,940 shares of the company.
+Mazabraud Yann sold 1,177 shares of RYTM for $31,814 on Feb 14.
+The EVP, Head of International now owns 3,827 shares after completing the transaction at $27.03 per share.
+On Feb 14, another insider, Smith Hunter C, who serves as the Chief Financial Officer of the company, sold 702 shares for $26.87 each.
+As a result, the insider received 18,863 and left with 59,406 shares of the company.

 Valuation Measures: